Your body is a temple, they say? If that’s the case, you need to see my top 5 of the best guitar straps for back pain and heavy guitars

 - Elastic without being bouncy.

-- Slip-resistant and wicks away sweat and allows your shoulder to breath.
+- Slip-resistant and wicks away sweat and allows your shoulder to breathe.

 - Widely adjustable range from 46 to 56 inches.